mcurry/out-of-bounds-football/README.md

 An (American) football management sim for mobile.
 Think Sega’s Football Manager, but for football, not fútbol.

+> [!NOTE]
+> This repository contains documentation and resources for customizing Out Of Bounds Football (leagues, playbooks, etc.).
+The game's source code is not public at this time.

 ![Main Menu Screenshot](screenshots/main_menu.png)

 ## Development